 Using Google Trends’ search engine data, Luxe Digital measured ‘Search Interest’ for Gucci between 1st January 2016 and 31st March 2018.
-We can clearly observe a steady growth over this period, suggesting a growing interest for Gucci.
+We can clearly observe a steady growth over this period, suggesting a growing interest in Gucci.

 Gucci tapping the Millennial engine of growth

 As reflected in Gucci’s new website and tagline “Redefining modern luxury fashion”, Gucci has reinvented its image and positioning in order to be “more in tune with today’s world and more relevant and appealing for both long-time and emerging luxury customers”.